arveereed/Days-with-JavaScript/README.md

+# Mini-Projects
-# Mini-Projects for HTML, CSS and JavaScript
+## _A Simple Compilation of HTML, CSS and JavaScript Activities for Beginners_